How can I arrange a visit to the campus?

 Is there housing available at Penn State Lehigh Valley?

-Can my student start and finish a Penn State degree at Penn State Lehigh Valley?
+Can I start and finish a Penn State degree at Penn State Lehigh Valley?

-Yes, the campus offers ten different degree programs (nine baccalaureate degrees and one associate degree) that can be started and finished entirely at Penn State Lehigh Valley.
+Yes!
+Our campus offers ten baccalaureate degree programs that can be started and finished entirely at Penn State Lehigh Valley.

 We never use the term “transfer” to describe the process of relocating from one campus location to another.
 That’s because at Penn State University, every campus location is equal.
 Every credit earned at a campus is equal to the credits offered at University Park, and student who begin their studies at a campus location are on equal footing with their counter parts at University Park when it comes to Entrance to Major at the end of sophomore year.